tscircuit/docs/docs/guides/platform-configuration.md

 Some use cases:

 - Organizations may want to customize the cloud autorouter to avoid sending sensitive designs outside your company
+- Organizations may want to introduce custom footprint strings using a prefix like `footprint="my-company:*"`
 - Organizations may want to use their own internal registry for importing circuits instead of [tscircuit.com](https://tscircuit.com)
 - For [autorouting.com](https://autorouting.com), we configure the platform to not perform any autorouting